Medically reviewed by Drugs.com. Last updated on Jun 5, 2020.

 Males: 420 mg/day

 Alpha-Lipoic Acid: Magnesium Salts may decrease the absorption of Alpha-Lipoic Acid.
 Alpha-Lipoic Acid may decrease the absorption of Magnesium Salts.
+Management: Separate administration of alpha-lipoic acid from that of any magnesium-containing compounds by several hours.
+If alpha-lipoic acid is given 30 minutes before breakfast, then administer oral magnesium-containing products at lunch or dinner.
 Consider therapy modification

 Calcitriol (Systemic): May increase the serum concentration of Magnesium Salts.
 Management: Consider using a non-magnesium-containing antacid or phosphate-binding product in patients also receiving calcitriol.
 If magnesium-containing products must be used with calcitriol, serum magnesium concentrations should be monitored closely.
 Consider therapy modification